JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 ### 1 Coburg Workers - victims of SA violence

+Context: In October 1922, Hitler led 800 stormtroopers to a "German Day" in Coburg, instructing them to ignore police bans and march with unfurled banners.
+When workers insulted them, the Nazis "leapt out of the ranks beating their tormentors with sticks and rubber-truncheons," resulting in a "furious battle" and ten minutes of mayhem.

 • ΔOS(Workers) = -0.05 (injuries from beatings)
 • VSA(Workers) = 0.58 (average human)
 • Tc = 0.05 (temporary injury)